Why Does Nutrition Matter In Childcare?

 Why childhood nutrition is important

 Children do not know what foods are good or bad for them, so they will be inclined to follow the lead of their parents or caregivers – such as the staff in a childcare or primary education setting.
-As healthy eating is rarely talked about outside of the classroom, ensuring that you are the main guide in giving them the right types of nutrition is essential for their development.
-Children who are well nourished have better self-esteem and perform better academically than those who are not,
+As healthy eating is rarely discussed outside the classroom, ensuring that you are the main guide in giving them the right types of nutrition is essential for their development.
+Children who are well nourished have better self-esteem and perform better academically than those who are not, studies have shown.

 A malnourished child does not necessarily mean that they are thin or underfed, but that they are lacking in certain types of nutrients that are necessary to their growth and functioning.
 For example, a lack of vitamins can cause deficiencies, such as too little iron causing anaemia.
 Malnutrition in childhood is linked to various cognitive and health problems which can follow a child into their later life.
 The most noticeable signs include poorer cognitive abilities than those of their peers, reduced social skills and memory problems.